 How to Apply:

-Projects which best meet BCCC guidelines, including priorities and benchmarks, will be invited to submit a Grant Application between October 1 and October 31.
+Please review the Funding Priorities and Benchmarks above as they are absolutely critical.
 Many applicants find it extremely helpful to carefully review in advance the questions asked on the grant application: click BCCC Grant Application Questions to download a pdf for review.

 Grant-writing workshop/networking event:

-For invited applicants, the grant writing process is discussed in detail and questions are answered.
-Those who have been invited to submit a grant application share their project ideas.
-This annual event takes place in early October.
+The grant writing process is discussed in detail and questions are answered.
+Those who are considering submitting a grant application share their project ideas.
+This annual event takes place in the fall.
 It usually lasts about an hour and is typically held at the Benton County Historical Museum.

 Grant Cycle Timeline:

-- Grant Writing Workshop and Networking Event: Early October
+- Grant Writing Workshop and Networking Event: mid-September

 - Grant Application Form Due: Deadline October 31